 - IDE - Xamarin has its own IDE or Visual Studio from Microsoft.
 Codename One works with all major Java IDE's NetBeans, Eclipse & IDEA.

-- Free Version - Xamarin has a free version with very limiting stipulations and isn't open source.
+- Open Source - Xamarin has a free version with very limiting stipulations and isn't open source.
 Codename One's free version is far more generous.
 Codename One is open source!

 We see the following issues with RoboVM compared to Codename One:

 - Requires a Mac

 - Isn't a WORA solution (Partially so for Gaming.
 Also see the JavaFX section for more).

 - Gaming focused - Approximately 95% of RoboVM's traction is due to the excellent libGDX gaming library.

 - Fragile - RoboVM uses an unsupported path to native.
 LLVM is used internally by Apple but isn't documented as a way to port apps and Apple has made HUGE changes to the process several times over the past 2 years making RoboVM's maintenance expensive/risky.
 Codename One translated code to C/Objective-C which is an officially supported language from Apple, you can also download the resulting project and use it in Apples native tools unchanged.

 - React native isn't a WORA solution - it uses native widgets and even has its own lightweight implementation of a controller since the concept of controllers is not universal